 - Psychotherapy – Also known as talk therapy, psychotherapy is one of the most effective forms of treatment for mental health issues in general, not just for children.
 The goal is to teach your child how to understand their mental challenges and to teach them helpful ways of dealing with those challenges.
 Even if you don’t directly participate in your child’s sessions, your child’s therapist will want to work with you to make sure your child is getting what they need.

-- Medication – Medication is not the preferred first option for treatment of mental health disorders in children, but it is warranted in some cases.
-Depending what your child is struggling with, your pediatrician may prescribe antidepressants, stimulants, mood stabilizers, or something else.
+- Medication – Medication is not the preferred first option for the treatment of mental health disorders in children, but it is warranted in some cases.
+Depending on what your child is struggling with, your pediatrician may prescribe antidepressants, stimulants, mood stabilizers, or something else.
 It is your job to make sure your child takes the medications in the proper dose at the proper times, though you should also teach your child how to manage the medication.

 - Family Counseling – Even though your child is the one dealing with mental health challenges, it can have an impact on the entire family.
 Family counseling can help you learn what is going on with your child and how you can help.
 It is also a great way to learn what not to do – things that could set your child back or keep him from getting the support he needs.

-- Support for Parents – Being a parent means putting your child’s needs before your own, but you can’t give your child everything he needs if you don’t have support yourself.
-Support groups and various resources are available to help you relieve stress, seek individualized help, and to learn new strategies for helping your child with their mental health issues.
+- Support for Parents – Being a parent means putting your child’s needs before your own, but you can’t give your child everything he needs if you don’t have to support yourself.
+Support groups and various resources are available to help you relieve stress, seek individualized help, and learn new strategies for helping your child with their mental health issues.